 Brought my A game for the game day!!
 Homemade wedge fries and beer completely optional.
 Turkey feta burgers with apple cabbage slaw, however, are completely mandatory.

-If you make my turkey feta burgers with apple cabbage slaw, please let me know by leaving a review below!
+If you make these turkey feta burgers, please let us know by leaving a review below!

 For the burgers